 - Developing knowledge exchange and communication tools, including a Natural Capital Portal, to provide access to datasets and project outputs, and to enable exploration of the chain of evidence linking natural capital to ecosystem services and human well-being.

 The NCMet workplan integrates conceptual and methodological innovation with empirical analysis from a range of case studies covering natural capital assets in land, water and air systems (Figure 1).
 It is based on three organising principles:

 - WP1 Coordination and conceptual framework: provides the overall coordination and management for the project, and develops the conceptual framework for integration of project components.

 - WPs 2 to 4 Datasets, evidence chain and models/tools: identifies CEH and external datasets that provide information on natural capital assets, and evaluates the chain of evidence concerning how these assets can be translated into different ecosystem services and benefits, including the development or advancement of any models, tools, methods and/or algorithms that are needed for this translation.
-Research in the first year focuses on selected case studies from land, water and air systems:
+Research focuses on selected case studies from land, water and air systems, including:

-- Air: Air quality regulation linked to clean air;
+- Air: (i) Air quality regulation linked to clean air;

 - WP5 Natural capital portal and knowledge exchange: supports the dissemination of the project outcomes through the development of a natural capital portal and other knowledge exchange activities.